nanoy42/dinomail/README.md

  * is not a webmail
  * will not configure the mail stack for you
  * will not be reponsible for any lost emails (see license part)

+## Documentation

+DinoMail documentation can be found at https://dinomail.readthedocs.io/en/latest/.

 ## Screenshots